 PAST

-How I developed myself in the expertise areas during the bachelor
+How I developed myself in the expertise areas during the master

 BUSINESS & ENTREPRENEURSHIP